anchalshivank/Jinzougan/README.md

   - Each image is labeled as `good` or `bad` and saved with a unique name (e.g., `timestamp_stampX_good.jpg`).

 ### Data Collection Workflow

 1. **Camera Capture**:
    - Images are saved during defect detection based on the current timestamp.
    - Full-frame and individual stamps are saved in the dataset directory.

 2. **Manual Classification**:
    - Allows reclassification of images into `good` or `bad` categories.
    - Reclassified images are renamed and updated in the dataset folder.

 ### Data Usage for Training
 1. **Preparation**:
-   - Organize the collected dataset into `train/` and `val/` subdirectories under `./vt/`.
+   - After manual classification, organize the dataset into `train/` and `val/` subdirectories under a directory such as `./vt/`.
-   - Ensure each subdirectory contains `good` and `bad` images for respective labels.
+   - Ensure each subdirectory (`train` and `val`) contains two folders: `good` and `bad`, each with their respective images.

 2. **Model Training**:
-   - Run the `train.py` script to train the Vision Transformer model.
+   - Run the training script (`train.py`) to fine-tune the Vision Transformer model.
-   - Processed data undergoes transformations like resizing and normalization to fit the model’s requirements.
+   - Images undergo transformations like resizing and normalization to fit the model’s requirements.

 ## Key Components

 ### 1. CameraApp (File: `camera_app4.py`)

-- **Initialization**: Sets up the camera, model, and GUI for capturing and displaying live camera feed.
+- **Initialization**: Sets up the camera, model, and GUI for capturing and displaying the live camera feed.
 - **Key Methods**:
   - `start_camera()`: Starts the camera and initializes real-time feed.
   - `update_frame()`: Continuously updates the feed on the GUI canvas.